EbaaCode/EbaaCode/README.md

 [![Website](https://img.shields.io/badge/Website-Ebaa.dev-25cfbb?style=flat-square)](https://Ebaa.dev)

-**This is the place where I save all the code I learnt from my cat!** 🐱‍💻
+**This is the place where I save all the code I learn from my cat!** 🐱‍💻

 *Currently working with:*